wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.7 - Released on 19 May 2026 =
+= 1.9.8 - Released on 08 June 2026 =
-* Fix: fatal error caused by undefined WC_Stripe_Logger function
+* New: AI Subscription Health Dashboard Widget
+* New: Compatibility with latest wp ( 7.0 ) & wc ( 10.8.1 )